brookcs3/AILatexGenerator/README.md

    `STRIPE_WEBHOOK_SECRET`) and the `POSTMARK_API_KEY` used for email.
 4. Run the application: `npm run dev`

+## Documentation

+The project includes a growing set of guides under `content/blog` as well as several help pages in the frontend:

+- `/how-to` – A step‑by‑step introduction to generating documents.
+- `/faq` – Answers to common questions from new users.
+- `/contact` – Contact form for support inquiries.
+- `/community` – Links to forums and chat channels.

+Feel free to add more Markdown posts in `content/blog` to expand the knowledge base.

 ## Required Environment Variables

 The following variables must be configured either in a `.env` file or in your